niallc/ConcentricGodot_Apr25/README.md

 * **UI Components for Replay:** `res://ui/` (e.g., `SummonVisual.tscn`, `CardIconVisual.tscn`).

 ## Contributing
 This project is, in theory, open to contributions.
-If you are interested in contributing, please consider reaching out to Niall C at `niallc+concentric@gmail.com` first to discuss potential ideas or areas of focus.
+If you are interested in contributing, it's probably easiest to reach out to Niall C at `niallc+concentric@gmail.com` first, and I'd like to get the email anyway.

 ## Future Ideas
 While the current focus is on the battle and replay systems, envisioned future developments include: